SpiceSharp/SpiceSharpParser/README.md

 A parser library for spice netlists.
 It generates a parse tree from array of tokens and a object model of netlist (SpiceNetListLibrary)

 ## SpiceNetlist.SpiceSharpConnector
-Maps a object model of netlist to Spice#
+Maps a object model of netlist to SpiceSharp